-You have heard of flux core wire and may even have seen the lower cost flux core only wire welders out there in the market and
+You’ve heard of flux core wire and may even have seen the lower cost flux core only wire welders out there in the market.

-New to welding or perhaps have a little knowledge then this article is for you.
+New to welding or perhaps you’ve a little knowledge then this article is for you.

 For the beginner, home hobbyist and those doing light vehicle repairs.
 Enjoy!

 - What is Flux Core Wire Exactly?

 - Flux Core Wire in a Flux Core Welder or a MIG Welder

 - Flux Core How is it made and what is inside it?

 - Flux Core Wire Types